jiko/NaNoGenMo/README.md

 ## Deference and Destitution

 Hat tip to [Kevin Dalton](https://github.com/kmdalton) for the working title.
 I've used a crazy numerological approach to create some even less readable output.
+Find the horror in the py folder.
 Pride and Prejudice served as the corpus.
 I've never read it.
 Science beats superstition every time, eh Sherlock?

 ### Wordcount
 - 1039281 output/DeferenceAndDestitution.txt

-## Mandrake Flips
+## Inflamed Parks

 Next on the list is Mansfield Park.
 Working title courtesy of an anagram generator.
+Output courtesy of a crude bash script.

+### Wordcount
+- 50005 output/InflamedParks.txt

+## Blerg

 ---